RobertJohnston/GNC_calculator/README.md

 # GNC_calculator
 GNC Caseload Calculator

-There are two versions of the GNC Calculator archived in the GitHub.
+There are two versions of the GNC Calculator archived in GitHub.
 1. GNC_Calculator_DEV_Unimodal (assumes there is only one peak of acute malnutrition during the year)
 2. GNC_Calculator_DEV_Temperature (allows for two peaks or more of acute malnutrition during one year)